-Greenpeace International is dependent on income from Greenpeace national and regional organisations (NROs), which directly impacts its financial stability.
-Acquisition programs in some markets struggle to achieve sustainable income growth since the volume of donors is stagnant and substituting former face-to-face volumes by finding new donors remains the core acquisition challenge.
+Greenpeace International receives income from NROs; this income directly impacts GPI's financial stability.
+Acquisition programs in some markets are struggling to achieve sustainable income growth, with the volume of new regular donors remaining the core acquisition challenge.

-To counter this, GPI is implementing strategies to diversify the donor representation, which will require additional investment and internal processes improvement.
-Additionally, as a significant and growing portion of GPI's income has constraints and requirements that limit its use, GPI continues revising its funding management process for a more sustainable system.
+To counter this, GPI is implementing Key Drivers for Growth strategies with participation from NROs to diversify the donor representation, which will require additional investment and internal processes improvement.
+Additionally, as a significant and growing portion of GPI's income has constraints and requirements that limit its use, GPI continues revising its funding management process for a more sustainable system which is supported by senior leaders and boards across participating NROs.